givemeabreak432/KanjiGame/readme.txt

 -append kanji to lists DONE
 -remove kanji from list - DONE

+kanji-selector
+menu before kanji dictionary
+list of all kanji displayed as tiles, scrollable and selectable

 kanji search function
 -Dynamically create sublist based on given critiera